-In terms of dosage, there is not a huge difference with Suboxone vs. Zubsolv.
+In terms of dosage, there is not a huge difference between Suboxone and Zubsolv.
 Zubsolv comes in six dosages distinguished by unique shapes.
 It has a 4:1 ratio of buprenorphine to naloxone.
 The dosages are as follows.

 - Oval shape: 0.7 mg buprenorphine / 0.18 mg naloxone